radius-project/docs/docs/content/getting-started/tutorial/webapp-swap-connector-resource/_index.md

 ## Swap the connector for an Azure resource

 Simply swap out the module file referenced for the Mongo infrastructure resource, changing "mongo-container.bicep" to "azure-cosmodb.bicep" in the last resource of the file.
+Also update the definition of your Mongo connector to reference the CosmosDB resource ID instead of manually building the connection string:

 {{< rad file="snippets/app-azure.bicep" embed=true marker="//MONGOMODULE">}}

-You need to also add the location parameter as well.
+You need to also add the location parameter as well:

 ```sh
 param location string = resourceGroup().location
 ```

 Your final app.bicep file should look like the file below:

 {{< rad file="snippets/app-azure.bicep" embed=true >}}